gtemple/employee-site-tnt/README.md

 ## Features to be implemented:

 - Detailed site information including maps integration and Activity director speeches so that it's easily accessible while on tour
+- Search functions including filters for all aspects